ericglau/custom-beacon/README.md

 # Hardhat Upgrades with Custom Beacon

 This project demonstrates how to use a custom beacon with [OpenZeppelin Hardhat Upgrades](https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades).
-It comes with some example contracts, a test case, and an example deployment script.
+It comes with some example contracts, a test case, and a deployment script.

+The custom beacon used in this example is an upgradeable beacon with role-based access control.

 ## Overview